AliceO2Group/MonitoringCustomComponents/kafka-components/README.md

 | *stats*  | *period_ms* | No | Statistic report period |

 ## Processing Components
-Kafka components able to extract aggregated values starting from a set of raw data.
+Kafka components able to extract aggregated values starting from raw data.

 ### Change Detector Component
-This component extracts messages whose value is changed respect the last stored value and forward them to an output topic.
+This component extracts messages whose value is changed respect the last stored value and forwards them to an output topic.
 Moreover, periodically it sends all stored values to the output topic.
-The component provides the possibility to select the pair `(measurement,field_name)` where apply the change detector functionality.
+The component provides the possibility to select the pair `(measurement,field_name)` where apply the change detector.

 #### Run
-The consumer can started using the following command:
+The consumer can be started using the following command:

 ```
 java -cp target/kafka-streams-o2-0.1-jar-with-dependencies.jar \